 The Old Taktsang Trail

-If we were to ask our forefathers and grandparents how the trail towards Paro Taktsang looked like in olden days, they will most likely say it was dreadful.
+If we were to ask our forefathers and grandparents how the trail towards Paro Taktsang looked like in the olden days, they will most likely say it was dreadful.
 Since the monastery is perched on the cliff, the trail leading towards the monastery was narrow and rocky, not to mention, dangerous.
-“Some pilgrims who feared height would never make it to the Taksang ‘Nyego’ – door of the pilgrimage site”, said the elderly.
+“Some pilgrims who feared height would never make it to the Taksang ‘Nyego’ – the door of the pilgrimage site”, said the elderly.
 And in superstitious beliefs, people who fear to complete the pilgrimage are considered sinful.

 There is also the dark history of cases where horses and people fell off the narrow trails while hiking to the monastery in the past.